 These are some of the bigger PCI DSS 3.2 changes that are being bought in and Cardstream are fully prepared for this transition.
 Please see our shiny new PCI DSS 3.2 certificate here.

-For any information about Cardstream security and additional fraud checking services, or to just to poke around for details about our gateway, why not give us a call on 0845 00 99 575?
+For any information about Cardstream security and additional fraud checking services, or to just to poke around for details about our payment gateway UK, why not give us a call on 0845 00 99 575?
 A member of the Cardstream team will be ready to answer any questions you may have.